adobe/commerce-salesforce/documentation/2_Bundles.md

 ![Bundles](/documentation/images/bundles.png)

 #### core bundle
-provides functionality to connect to SFCC instance and preview of SFCC content on AEM pages in Edit Mode.
+Provides functionality to connect to SFCC instance and preview of SFCC content on AEM pages in Edit Mode.

 #### replication bundle
-have a custom Replication Agent implementation, which allows to push content from AEM to SFCC.
+Have a custom Replication Agent implementation, which allows to push content from AEM to SFCC.

 #### pim bundle
-is responsible for Product Import.
+Is responsible for Product Import.
 It imports products and assets from SFCC into AEM.

+#### commerce bundle
+Contains CommerceService implementation for Demandware (SFCC).

+#### init bundle
+The bundle contains code to import templates **from AEM instance to SFCC**.
+The tool can be found [Here](http://localhost:4502/etc/demandware/init.html).
+It is possible to configure which exactly templates are imported.
+The bundle is a part of the Sample Content.
+It is not installed with main *cq-commerce-demandware-content* package.

+#### libs bundle
+Installs custom libraries.